kukulaka/air-quality/README.md

 ## Other notes
 I have used a npm package for autocomplete component (chakra-ui-autocomplete) due to time contraints.
 If I had more time would make my own.
 The component does not currently have a custom render for the List of cities, and so when height is added to the listprops, the list shows even when no cities are selected. :unamused:
+I needed to add `value` and `label` properties as there was no way to amend to accept other property names.  :unamused: :unamused:
 ## Done
 - [x] Chakra UI install and basic theme
 - [x] Basic tests for checking Home and App component render ok
 - [x] Request function using Axios using base URL
 - [x] Autocomplete component for cities input box
-- [x] function to get all cities
+- [x] Function to get all cities
-- [x] grid layout for city child component
+- [x] Grid layout for city child component

 ### To Do
-- [ ] confirm hex values of linear gradient so it can be a bit nicer and match the wireframe pdf
+- [ ] Confirm hex values of linear gradient so it can be a bit nicer and match the wireframe pdf
-- [ ] confirm font sizes
+- [ ] Confirm font sizes
 - [ ] Make styling for input box a little nicer
-- [ ] values endpoint
+- [ ] Values endpoint
-- [ ] component for city value
+- [ ] Component for city value
+- [ ] Custom component for autocomplete

 ## Available Scripts